 training, and application development company.
 He's a native of Texas

 but currently lives in Norway where he writes software, runs a local

 software interest group, and presents and teaches whenever he can.

 Robert Smallshire is a founding director of Sixty North, a software product and consulting business in based in Norway.
 He has held several senior software architecture and technical management roles, and he is a regular conference speaker.
 Python is his weapon of choice.

-Course Overview [Autogenerated] Hi, everyone.
-My name is Austin Bingham and welcome to my course core python numeric types, dates and times.
-I'm a founder and principal consultant at 60 North.
-Basic python numeric types and 10 float are familiar to most programmers and are the right tools for many numerical computations.
-There are times, though, when more specialized numeric types are needed and where, naively using the basic types can lead to incorrect results.
-In this course, we look at a number of specialized America types, the times when it's appropriate to use them and what can happen if you use inappropriate numeric types.
-Some of the major topics will cover include the decimal type for performing precise face.
-10 calculations.
-The fraction type for representing rational numbers using integral numerator is and denominators, the complex type for working with numbers with an imaginary component built in functions for working with numeric types of generically pythons.
-Date time package for working with dates and times.
-By the end of this course, you'll have a good overview of the numeric types that python provides, and you'll start to develop a sense of when and how to best deploy them before beginning this course you should be familiar with the basic numeric types and and float.
+Course Overview Hi, everyone.
+My name is Austin Bingham, and welcome to my course, Core Python: Numeric, Types, Dates, and Times.
+I'm a founder and principal consultant at Sixty North.
+The basic Python numeric types, int and float, are familiar to most programmers and are the right tools for many numerical computations.
+There are times though when more specialized numeric types are needed and where naively using the basic types can lead to incorrect results.
+In this course, we look at a number of specialized numeric types, the times when it's appropriate to use them, and what can happen if you use inappropriate numeric types.
+Some of the major topics we'll cover include the decimal type for performing precise base‑10 calculations, the fraction type for representing rational numbers using integral numerators and denominators, the complex type for working with numbers with an imaginary component, built‑in functions for working with numeric types generically, Python's datetime package for working with dates and times.
+By the end of this course, you'll have a good overview of the numeric types that Python provides, and you'll start to develop a sense of when and how to best deploy them.
+Before beginning this course, you should be familiar with the basic numeric types, int and float.
 You should also be broadly familiar with the basics of the Python language, including functions and working with modules.
-I hope you'll join me on this journey to learn more about numeric types and python with E Corp python numeric type states and Times course at plural site.
+I hope you'll join me on this journey to learn more about numeric types in Python with the Core Python: Numeric Types, Dates, and Times course at Pluralsight.